ongakugene/movie-trailers/README.md

 # movie-trailers
+# Note : This repository is an educational project.
+Regarding the trailer video URLs, no copyright infringement is intended.

-Uses a Python Data Structure to render a web page for showcasing movie trailers
+Uses a Python Data Structure and a generator script to render a web page for showcasing movie info and trailers.